Recess labs is a curated community of people exploring early-stage ideas.

 When is Recess Labs?

-Our upcoming batch will start on January 15, 2018 and run for 3 months.
-We will be holding several additional batches later in 2018.
+Our upcoming batch will start in June / July 2018 and run for 3 months.

 I have a full-time job.
 Can I still join?